Sushi-Munchers/microbloglite-capstone-starter/README.md

 # PulseNet

-Microblog Network is a web application that facilitates the sharing of short insights among users.
+PulseNet is a web application that facilitates the sharing of short insights among users.
 The platform includes several pages with distinct features.

 ## Pages